HackYourFutureBelgium/home/students/sunday-class.md

 Peace and crackers!

-## All Together - Recap & Project Demo
+## All Together - Project Prep

-### Recap

-Your coaches will step through the exercises & topics that caused the most trouble.

-### Project Demo

-Your coaches will introduce the Sunday project, this might include:
+Your coaches will review the exercises that caused you all the most trouble and introduce the Sunday project. this might include:

-* Explaining how what you learned in the exercises fits with what you've already learned
+* Explaining how what you learned in the exercises fits with what you've learned before
-* Explaining how to integrate your new knowledge into a realistic project
+* Explaining when they've used these skills in their real lives
 * A demo of how your finished project should behave
-* Explaining how to structure your source code
+* Stepping through the project starter code
-* Some debugging tips that will come in handy
+* Sharing some debugging tips that will come in handy
-* A suggested development strategy

 ## Small Groups - Integrate